Wendi C. Thomas Email & Phone Number

 What company does Wendi C. Thomas work for?

-What is Wendi C. Thomas's role at the current company?
+What is Wendi C. Thomas's role at Center for Community Change?

-Wendi C. Thomas's current role is Editor and publisher at MLK50: Justice Through Journalism.
+Wendi C. Thomas is listed as Editor and publisher at MLK50: Justice Through Journalism at Center for Community Change.

 What is Wendi C. Thomas's email address?